MicrosoftDocs/visualstudio-docs/docs/debugger/specify-symbol-dot-pdb-and-source-files-in-the-visual-studio-debugger.md

 ---
 title: "Symbol / PDB files in the Visual Studio debugger"
 titleSuffix: ""
-description: "Learn how symbol & source files and how do configure them in the Visual Studio debugger." ms.date: "01/24/2023" ms.custom: "contperf-fy21q4" ms.topic: "how-to"
+description: "Learn how to configure symbol & source files and how to configure them in the Visual Studio debugger." ms.date: "01/24/2023" ms.custom: "contperf-fy21q4" ms.topic: "how-to"